Beefeater Gin

-Beefeater Gin is a brand of gin owned by Pernod Ricard and bottled and distributed in the United Kingdom.
-Beefeater remained in the control of its founding Burrough family until 1987.
-The Beefeater distillery is one of 24 in London.
+Beefeater Gin is a brand of London dry gin owned by Pernod Ricard, bottled and distributed in the United Kingdom.
+The brand remained under the control of its founding Burrough family until 1987.
+The Beefeater distillery is one of 24 operating in London.

-The name refers to the Yeomen of the Guard who are a bodyguard of the British Monarch.
+The name refers to the Yeomen of the Guard, the ceremonial bodyguards of the British monarch.

 Production

-This gin is produced from "100% grain spirit".
-The manufacturer has been in business since 1863 and is currently located in Kennington, London.
+Beefeater is produced from 100% grain spirit.
+The manufacturer has been in business since 1863 and its distillery is located in Kennington, London.

-According to the Beefeater, Beefeater Gin contains nine different botanicals: juniper, angelica root, angelica seeds, coriander seeds, liquorice, almonds, orris root, seville oranges, and lemon peel.
+According to the brand, Beefeater Gin contains nine botanicals: juniper, angelica root, angelica seed, coriander seed, liquorice, almond, orris root, Seville oranges, and lemon peel.

-Beefeater 24, a "super-premium" version of Beefeater, was launched in 2009 and introduces three additional botanicals: Chinese green tea, Japanese sencha, and grapefruit peel.
-"24" refers to how these new botanicals are steeped for 24 hours.
+Beefeater 24, a super-premium version of the gin, was launched in 2009 with three additional botanicals: Chinese green tea, Japanese sencha, and grapefruit peel.
+The "24" in the name refers to the 24-hour steeping process of the botanicals prior to distillation.
 It is bottled at 45% ABV.

-Beefeater sells a number of flavored gins, each bottled at 37.5% ABV.
+Beefeater also produces several flavoured gins, each bottled at 37.5% ABV.

+In January 2024, Pernod Ricard launched Beefeater 0.0%, an alcohol-free (0.04% ABV) botanical alternative created by adding the essence of Beefeater's London Dry recipe to a non-alcoholic base.
+It first went on sale in Spain—the brand's largest global market—before expanding to 27 international markets, including Canada, Italy, and the United Kingdom.